kajakIYD/Portfolio/README.md

 Documentation of some projects is available on my GitHub repository as *.pdf* files.
 You can simply download them or read on GitHub.

-## Projects for PriceWaterhouseCoopers SDC
+## Projects for PricewaterhouseCoopers SDC
 **AIRTS**
 <br />
 Application for optimal multiworker scheduling.
 The most important application for PriceWaterhouseCoopers SDC.
 Maintenance only.